lihbr/lihbr-diapositiv/241112-nuxt-mobile-apps/slides.md

 layout: interaction
 ---

-# cool Lucie, that's quite some technologies you got there, but I came here to hear about Nuxt!
+# cool Lucie, that's quite some technologies you got there, but I came today to hear about Nuxt!

 ---